 At Grosvenor Systems Ltd your privacy is important to us and we are committed to protecting and respecting it.
 This privacy statement (together with our Terms & Conditions) provides you with information about the personal information that we collect and the ways in which we use that personal information.

-Grosvenor Systems Ltd. is the Data Controller of this website under the Data Protection Act 1998 and the General Data Protection Regulation (which will replace the Data Protection Act 1998 as of the 25th of May, 2018).
+Grosvenor Systems Ltd. is the Data Controller of this website under the UK General Data Protection Regulation (“UK GDPR”) effective as of 01 January 2021 and Data Protection Act of 2018, and as applicable the EU General Data Protection Regulation (“EU GDPR”). .

 The purpose of this statement is to inform users of our website about the information that is collected from you when you visit this site, how this information is used, if it is disclosed and the ways in which we protect your privacy.